NotCoolHck/Hardpaints-Valorant-Triggerbot/README.md

 More Coming soon join the Discord: https://discord.gg/awXNtYkU4D

-if our server is termed add me @plate1

 # prerequisites 🖥️

 YOU NEED AUTO HOT KEY v1 INSTALLED TO USE THIS SOFTWARE, IF YOU ARE HAVING ISSUES RUNNING THE SCRIPT YOU MAY NEED TO COMPILE THE AHK SCRIPT INTO A EXE